Paris in World War II: Transport

 The pedicab, or cycle rickshaw, was still in use in the spring of 1945 (Imperial War Museums, U.K.)

 Due to the shortage of fuel, the number of automobiles on the Paris streets dropped from 350,000 before the war to just under 4,500.
 One customer, sitting on the terrace of a café on the Place de la Bourse, counted the number of cars which passed between noon and 12:30 p.m.: only three came by.
 Older means of transportation, such as the horse-drawn fiacre came back into service.
-Trucks and automobiles that did circulate often used gazogene, a poor-quality fuel carried in a tank on the roof, or coal gas or methane, extracted from the Paris sewers.
+Trucks and automobiles that did circulate often used gazogene, a poor-quality fuel carried in a tank on the roof, coal gas, or methane, all extracted from the Paris sewers.

 The metro ran, but service was frequently interrupted and the cars were overcrowded.
 Some 3,500 buses had run on the Paris streets in 1939, but only 500 were still running in the autumn of 1940.
-Bicycle-taxis became popular, and their drivers charged a high tariff.
-Bicycles became the means of transport for many Parisians, and their price soared; a used bicycle cost a month's salary.
+Bicycle-taxis became popular, and their drivers charged high tariffs.
+Bicycles became the means of transport for many Parisians, and their prices soared; a used bicycle cost a month's salary.

 Transportation problems did not end with the liberation of Paris; the shortage of gasoline and lack of transport continued until well after the war.